tanbro/redis_func_cache/README.md

 ### Disable Cache Temporarily

-To disable caching temporarily, you can use the `disable` context manager:
+To disable caching temporarily, you can use the `disabled()` context manager:

 ```python
 @cache(excludes=["pool"])